 The response I get when I teach this exercise - in-person or online - is amazing.

-Before we had our current Tai Chi mini-course, I first taught
+Before we had our current Tai Chi free lessons, I first taught

 this exercise online in a newsletter.
 Here are just two of the dozens of responses

 I got to that first time teaching this online:

 Hello, My name is Clifton Jackson and I just received my ChiFusion newsletter.
 I read and I tried The Kinesthetic Approach - How to "Feel" Like a Tai Chi Master.
 I'm a Doer and I performed the experiment and it WORKED!
 My arms just floated upwards effortlessly!
 I was simply amazed!!
 What a Concept!!
 So, this is what "It" feels like!!!
 Well Done to all there!!!
 Thanks!!

 Dear Al, Thank you for all the information you have sent me.
 I used the Pushing the Wall exercise [from the newsletter] in both tai chi and qigong classes I teach.
 Everyone was as amazed as was I the first time I practiced it!
 I had never been exposed to that before.